 Resource Economist, Independent Consultant

 Peter Cardellichio founded his own company—Asia Forest Products Economics—to work on a variety of resource-related projects in developing countries.
 He worked for over 20 years analyzing international forest products markets, and has traveled extensively in Asia.
 Currently, Peter is an independent consultant working on projects that combine his interests in resources, the environment, economics, and international issues.
-After receiving his PhD in Forest Economics from Yale University in 1986, Peter worked as a Research Assistant Professor at the University of Washington in 1986–1989.
-He received his bachelor’s degree in Economics from Harvard College in 1975.
+After receiving his PhD in Forest Economics from Yale University, Peter worked as a Research Assistant Professor at the University of Washington in 1986–1989.
+He received his bachelor’s degree in Economics from Harvard College.

 Associate Director of Development, WaterAid America

 Hallie Tamez has over 20 years experience in non-profit program design and management and in education as a teacher and supervisor of professional development.
 Prior to joining WaterAid America, she was the Executive Director at Next Generation Nepal.
 Hallie spent ten years as Senior Program Officer at The Philanthropic Initiative in Boston working extensively with corporations, private and family foundations, and individuals designing strategic initiatives and managing grants programs.
 From 1999-2008, Tamez led the design and management of multi-million dollar grants programs funded by various foundations and individuals.